pmarcum/WorPT-Work-Plan-Tool-4-proposals/latexTableTemplates/NOTANONhst/readme.md

   <tr>
   <td><b>Table number correction</b></td>
   <td>
-  <b>Fix the table number if it is showing a wrong number, by adding or subtracting whatever correction is needed.</b><br>
   The default typically works well because the table + longtable combination causes the counter to overcount by one, so -1 performs the appropriate   correction.
 But ocassionally, the counter gets screwed up and needs manual intervention, so here's how to apply a correction:
   <pre><code>
   \def\TaskAddCounter{<mark>-1</mark>}          % corrects table number messed up by table,longtable combination)